-The Federal radar systems operating in the 5 350 - 5 460 MHz band are primarily used by the military.
-These military radars have the operational capability to tune across the entire 5 250 - 5 725 MHz frequency range.
+Military radars in the band 5 460 - 5 470 MHz have the operational capability to tune across the entire 5 250 - 5 725 MHz frequency range.
 The military radars that operate in this band include both target search and tracking radars that can use a single frequency or can employ frequency hopping techniques across the entire band.
 In the past, these radars have been limited to operating on or near military installations.
-However, there are situations where these radars are used in support of homeland security.
+However, there are situations where these radars may have to be used in support of homeland security.
 One of the areas of concern in assessing interference to military radars regards future radar deployments and the expanding role of military radars in support of homeland defense.
+This expanded role could result in a requirement to deploy military radars in cities and metropolitan areas.